A quick tutorial for an easy natural fabric stain remover recipe for laundry care that is safe, nontoxic, hypoallergenic and effective!

 - 2/3 cup White Distilled Vinegar

-- Waterproof, vinyl recipe label (so you don’t have to look up the recipe again!)
+- Waterproof, vinyl recipe label (so you don't have to look up the recipe again!) or my printable set of laundry labels

 - 16 oz. brown amber glass spray bottle

-- OPTIONAL – 10–15 drops of Lemon, Tea Tree, or Lavender (lemon is best since it help to remove stuck-on particles)
+- OPTIONAL – 10–15 drops of Lemon, Tea Tree, Pine, or Lavender (lemon is best since it help to remove stuck-on particles)

 Combine the water and the salt in a bowl and stir until it thickens (the kosher salt is essential for the thickening process).
 Add the Sal Suds and vinegar and stir well.
 Pour into a spray bottle.
 Spray directly onto stains.
 For tough stains, allow the solution to sit for 15 minutes or longer before washing.